PMBOK 8 PMO Signals and Anti-Patterns for PMP 2026

 Explanation: B is best because it tests PMO value through decision quality and removes low-value friction.
 A repeats the likely anti-pattern.
 C is too absolute.
 D assumes standardization is automatically good.

-After this section, the book can move into AI with a clearer grasp of how organizational support should improve, not burden, delivery.
-When your practice misses come from accepting reporting overload as healthy control, use the free PMP 2026 practice preview on web and check whether the stronger answer improved decisions rather than paperwork volume.
+After this section, move into AI Guidance with a clearer grasp of how organizational support should improve, not burden, delivery.
+When your misses come from accepting reporting overload as healthy control, use the PMP 2026 practice page on external practice and check whether the stronger answer improved decisions rather than paperwork volume.